pibolib/personal-site/README.md

         - [x] Sections are created for each year.
         - [ ] Each section contains a list of works with classes based on the desired tags.
 - [ ] Page translation systems
+- [ ] Page title updates as user moves up/down the page

 ### [Site Design Document](https://www.figma.com/file/jHVir8MYgrJfB8123VqQdz/Personal-Site-Design-v1.6?node-id=0%3A1&t=L1pWkhyKKDyjvGvK-1)